How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 Some website builders that offer a free version include:

 These free website builders also offer a free subdomain along with their plans.
-Getting a free website plan and free subdomain is a perk, but these plans offer very little compared to the premium plans.
+While getting a free website plan and free subdomain is a perk, these plans offer little compared to the premium plans.

 You’ll also have to put up with their advertising on your site.
-In addition, a subdomain puts their branding alongside your name in the URL.
+In addition, a subdomain puts its branding alongside your name in the URL.

 For example, in a typical domain name (not a subdomain), the address could be YourName.com, like it is here with mine: